Weirdboi-meow/NIELIT_IoT/README.md

 # NIELIT IoT

-Welcome to the NIELIT_IoT repository!
+Welcome Guys!! to the NIELIT_IoT repository!
 This project contains resources, code, and documentation related to IoT (Internet of Things) coursework and experiments conducted at NIELIT.